 I wish I could comfort the younger version of Megan and tell her she would one day feel pretty all the time.
 Really, really wish I could.

 Nope, can’t do it.
 Reality is that as a matured woman it is incredibly rare that I feel pretty.
-I don’t feel pretty often, partly because of the illnesses, because my body is always trying to power itself down, I suppose.
+I don’t feel pretty often, partly because my body is always trying to power itself down, I suppose.
 But it’s there, the pretty is there.
 It’s just incredibly rare and fleeting.

 So pretty has absolutely nothing to do with how I look, even how I feel that day.
 It is based entirely upon the ability to connect with another.
 When I feel that connection, I feel pretty.
 If I don’t feel the connection, I feel alone.
 And that feels anything but pretty.